TomJRushton/ZumoMazeBot/README.md

 -I could not fully attemp tas 7 as i had limitations with my retracing abailities of my robot.

 -I used some different code techniques of different GITs for help with the gyroscope calibration.
 I adapted these in my own work to incoperate them into a working turing algorith for my robot.
+These included the turnSensor.cpp and turnSensor.h files.